datahub-project/datahub/datahub-frontend/README.md

-# Data Hub Frontend
+# DataHub Frontend
-Data Hub frontend is a [Play](https://www.playframework.com/) service written in Java.
-It is served as a mid-tier between [Data Hub GMS](../gms) which is the backend service and [Data Hub UI](../datahub-web).
+DataHub frontend is a [Play](https://www.playframework.com/) service written in Java.
+It is served as a mid-tier between [DataHub GMS](../gms) which is the backend service and [DataHub UI](../datahub-web).

 ## Pre-requisites
 * You need to have [JDK8](https://www.oracle.com/java/technologies/jdk8-downloads.html)
-installed on your machine to be able to build `Data Hub Frontend`.
+installed on your machine to be able to build `DataHub Frontend`.
 * You need to have [Chrome](https://www.google.com/chrome/) web browser installed to be able to build because UI tests have a dependency on `Google Chrome`.

 ## Build
-`Data Hub Frontend` is already built as part of top level build:
+`DataHub Frontend` is already built as part of top level build:
 ```
 ./gradlew build
 ```
-However, if you only want to build `Data Hub Frontend` specifically:
+However, if you only want to build `DataHub Frontend` specifically:
 ```
 ./gradlew :datahub-frontend:build
 ```

 ## Dependencies
-Before starting `Data Hub Frontend`, you need to make sure that [Data Hub GMS](../gms) and all its dependencies have already started and running.
+Before starting `DataHub Frontend`, you need to make sure that [DataHub GMS](../gms) and all its dependencies have already started and running.

 Also, user information should already be registered into the DB,